Completely determined Borel sets and measurability

 \section{Abstract}

 We consider the reverse math strength of the statement $\CDM$: ``Every completely determined Borel set is measurable.''
-Over $\WWKL$, we obtain the following results analogous to the previously studied category case: \begin{enumerate} \item $\CDM$ lies strictly between $\ATR$ and $\LwCA$. \item Whenever $M\subseteq 2^\omega$ is the second-order part of an $\omega$-model of $\CDM$, then for every $Z \in M$, there is a $R \in M$ such that $R$ is $\Delta^1_1$-random relative to $Z$. \end{enumerate} On the other hand, without $\WWKL$, all sets have measure zero and thus $\CDM$ loses its meaning.
-Vacuously, $\neg \WWKL$ implies $\CDM$ over $\RCA$.
+Over $\WWKL$, we obtain the following results analogous to the previously studied category case: \begin{enumerate} \item $\CDM$ lies strictly between $\ATR$ and $\LwCA$. \item Whenever $M\subseteq 2^\omega$ is the second-order part of an $\omega$-model of $\CDM$, then for every $Z \in M$, there is a $R \in M$ such that $R$ is $\Delta^1_1$-random relative to $Z$. \end{enumerate} On the other hand, without $\WWKL$, all sets have measure zero (as measured according to $\CDM$), and it follows vacuously that $\neg \WWKL$ implies $\CDM$ over $\RCA$.